leanprover-community/lean4-samples/SimpleMonads/readme.md

-So we've interleaved a new concept into our functions (exception handling) and the compiler is still able to type check everything just as well as it does for pure functions and it's been able to infer some things along the way to make it every easier to manage.
+So we've interleaved a new concept into our functions (exception handling) and the compiler is still able to type check everything just as well as it does for pure functions and it's been able to infer some things along the way to make it even easier to manage.

 ## Under the covers